eonist/eonist.github.io/_posts/2020-07-24-Swift-tricks.md

 ### 45: Mark methods as deprecated and get warning :
 - Document API changes with @available keyword.
+- Great way to rename code, just make an typealias with the bellow code above it
 ```swift
 @available(*, deprecated, renamed: "newMethodName")
 func foo() {